 Evaluating our progress in implementing the Plan.
 Planning is a continuous and ongoing process.
-Recognizing this, the state requires the County to conduct an Evaluation and Appraisal Report (EAR) every seven years to assess its progress in implementing the Comprehensive Plan.
-The EAR process allows the County to identify major issues and to respond to changes in state, regional, and local planning and growth management policies as well as changing conditions and trends.
-The County is required to prepare the EAR and to recommend Plan amendments that address any issues identified during the EAR process.
-The County completed Evaluation and Appraisal Reports in 1998 and 2006.
+Recognizing this, the state requires the County to conduct an Evaluation and Appraisal Report (EAR) every seven years to determine if plan amendments are necessary to reflect changes in state requirements to evaluate changes in local conditions and amend the plan as often as necessary.
+Such evaluations allow the County to identify major issues and to respond to changes in state, regional, and local planning and growth management policies as well as changing conditions and trends.
+The County completed comprehensive Evaluation and Appraisal Reports in 1998 and 2006.